nasa-gibs/onearth/src/modules/mod_wmts_wrapper/configure_tool/README.md

 `date_service_keys` (optional) -- Array of keys to be used with the date service.
 Keys will be positioned in the order configured.

-`gc_endpoint` (required for TWMS service) -- The location beneath the base endpoint where the GC service should be available.
-Defaults to `/gc`.
+'gc_service_uri' (optional) -- If you are using the dynamic GC/GTS service, this url should point there.

 #### Layer Configuration